trinker/qdapRegex/README.md

 ![qdapicon](https://dl.dropbox.com/u/61803503/qdapicon.png)
 [qdapRegex](http://trinker.github.com/qdapRegex_dev) is a collection of regex tools associated with the **qdap** package that may be useful outside of the context of discourse analysis.
 Tools include removal/extraction/replacement of abbreviations, dates, dollar amounts, email addresses, hash tags, numbers, percentages, person tags, phone numbers, times, and zip codes.

 The functions in **qdapRegex** work on a dictionary system.
 The current implementation defaults to a United States flavor of canned regular expressions.
 Users may submit proposed region specific regular expression dictionaries that contain the same fields as the `regex_usa` data set or improvements to regular expressions in current dictionaries.
-Please submit proposed regional regular expression dictionary via: https://github.com/trinker/qdapRegex/
+Please submit proposed regional regular expression dictionaries via: https://github.com/trinker/qdapRegex/

 ## Installation